 Our economic models still point to a weak growth environment.
-That said, we have seen a reduction in political risk associated with trade wars and a “no deal” Brexit, which reduces the risk of a global recession in 2020.
+That said, we have seen a reduction in political risk associated with trade tensions and a “no deal” Brexit, which reduces the risk of a global recession in 2020.
 This allows us to focus on the benefit of looser central bank policy.

 Last month we increased our exposure to economic growth – cyclicality - via allocations to emerging equities and US small cap stocks.
 This month we upgraded equities to positive and downgraded bonds to neutral, reflecting our belief that recession risks have reduced.
 A positive view on equities also implies that corporate bond yields should fall (and prices rise), but we see more upside in equities than credit in the next few months.

 However, we still see the upside for government bond yields as being capped.
 The market has discounted the potential for further Federal Reserve (Fed) rate cuts, and we see value in government bonds as a hedge against growth disappointment.

 Similarly, although we have reduced our long US dollar (USD) position, we are still modestly overweight as a counterweight to our more cyclical positions.

 Upgraded this month as we see more upside.
 Equities are attractive relative to bonds, with a preference for emerging markets and Japanese equities.

 Downgraded as valuations remain negative, momentum has weakened and the Fed has signaled the intention to pause the easing cycle.
 We retain bonds in the portfolios as a hedge against a further deterioration in growth.

 We retain our positive view as global liquidity conditions remain abundant.

 Demand for credit remains strong and appears likely to continue, given the broadly dovish orientation of the Fed, European Central Bank (ECB) and emerging market monetary policy.